Xanzara/xanzara.com/docs/quicksheet.md

 Wildshaper is slightly (but not much) better on patchwerk than it used to be, it is still behind Behemoth and still worse on AoE than Luffas.
 If you whoever end up on a fairly static cleave fight and can spare the Tier slot - it's a good choice.

-Luffa Wrappings is still the AoE king legendary, usually copuled either with Chatoyant & [Predator](http://www.wowdb.com/spells/202021-predator) (For AoE focus), or Soul of the Archdruid (for ST focus with cleave secondary).
+Luffa Wrappings is still the AoE king legendary, usually coupled either with Chatoyant & [Predator](http://www.wowdb.com/spells/202021-predator) (For AoE focus), or Soul of the Archdruid (for ST focus with cleave secondary).

 Other legendaries are alright, and the bigger stat ones (Fiery Red Maimers and Ekowraith in particular) as well as Cinidaria are decent substitutes if you lack something else.